eseidel/saycbridge/README.md

 The SAYC Bridge code is currently undergoing an re-write.

-The code at saycbridge.com runs on Google App Engine and uses the (deprecated) Knolwedge Based Bidder (src/kbb).
+The code at saycbridge.com runs on Google App Engine and uses the (deprecated) Knolwedge Based Bidder (KBB) which can be checked out from the "kbb" branch.

-However, all active development is focused on the new z3 bidder (src/z3b).
+All active development is focused on the new z3 bidder (src/z3b) which is currently only hosted on z3b.saycbridge.com.

-The z3 bidder is also not nearly complete enough to replace the Knowledge Based Bidder, but is rapily improving.
+The z3b is nearly ready to replace the kbb on www.saycbridge.com.

 Development